The Dark Knight (2008)

 Presentation:

-Legendary performance from Heath Ledger as the Joker, arguably surpassing A Clockwork Orange, is so captivating that actors, audiences and films will perpetually be inspired by one of Nolan's most gripping scripts.
-An iconic opening sequence and script demonstrate that you don't need fascinating cinematography to make a great film as the grade and style are very neutral.
+Legendary performance from Heath Ledger as the Joker, whom is so captivating that actors, audiences and films will perpetually be inspired by one of Nolan's most gripping scripts.
+I think he surpasses Malcolm McDowell in A Clockwork Orange, the inspiration for his character.
+An iconic opening sequence and script demonstrate that you don't need fascinating cinematography to make a great film, as the grade and visuals here are neutral.
+It feels very big, but I don’t think there’s any really special about the visuals, and I mean this is the most impressive way possible.
 Ledger's performance completely overshadows Bale's Batman, whom delivers the heart of this film.
-Unpredictable twists and turns make the first viewing of this epic spectacle an experience of a lifetime.
+Unpredictable twists and turns make the first viewing of this epic spectacle a blockbuster experience of a lifetime.

 Conclusion:

-This is the best comic book hero movie of all time, and one of the most compelling scripts too.
+This is the best comic book hero movie of all time, while also being one of the most compelling scripts cinema too.
 It's a shame that Ledger left so soon, leaving a lackluster ending to the trilogy, but this film stands alone as one of the greatest sequels of all time to an already incredible Batman Begins.
+It has the framework of a popcorn superhero flick, but the engine of a deep psychological experiment.
+There are points in the film where characters present decisions to the audience that we ourselves will subconsciously make, like a trolley problem.
+I don’t think someone can ever get sick of watching this film.